Agenda

 SLH

-Power Is Not a Title: How Women Lead Before the Org Chart Catches Up
+Power Is Not a Title: How Women Lead Before the Org Chart Catches UpExpired

-Women across the security sector are often already leading long before formal authority, recognition, or titles follow.
-Yet many leadership conversations still focus on “earning a seat” rather than understanding how power actually forms, circulates, and is exercised inside complex organizations.
-This session reframes leadership as a practice of influence, judgment, and credibility rather than
+Women across the security sector are often already leading long before formal authority, recognition or titles follow, yet many leadership conversations still focus on “earning a seat” rather than understanding how power actually forms, circulates and is exercised inside complex organizations.
+This session reframes leadership as a practice of influence, judgment and credibility rather than

 Tuesday, June 16, 2026